On Helly number for crystals and cut-and-project sets: Helly numbers for two-dimensional crystals

 }

 Let $N$ be the maximal number of vertices of $P$ that belong to one copy of $\Z^2$.
 We will study all possible cases of $N$ and find a bound for $n$ for each case.

-\subsection{Case 1: $n\geq 5$.}
+\subsection{Case 1: $N\geq 5$.}

-This case is impossible because according to the lemma \ref{lem:empty} the convex hull of any $5$-gon with vertices at integer points will have an integer point inside or on the boundary (because $h(\Z^2)=4$).
+This case is impossible as according to Lemma \ref{lem:empty} combined with Theorem \ref{thm:doi} for $d=2$, the convex hull of every $5$-gon with vertices at integer points will have an integer point inside or on the boundary since $h(\Z^2)=4$.

-\subsection{Case 2: $n=4$.}
+\subsection{Case 2: $N=4$.}